Sitefinity/sitefinity-aspnetcore-mvc-samples/src/sitefinity-data-taxa-filter/README.md

 # Sitefinity Data widget

-An example on how to create a widget that consumes that from Sitefinity.
+An example on how to create a widget that consumes that from Sitefinity and filters that data based on selected taxons.

+## Filtering by taxa
+To see how items can be filtered by a list of taxons checkout the SitefinityDataModel class.

 ## Prerequsities
 * A dynamic type with an oData path of "pressreleases" (other content types can be used as well - e.g. "newsitems")